-Post-doctoral fellows must contribute to care for patients in an environment that maximizes communication.
+Post-doctoral fellows must contribute to care for patients in an environment that maximizes communication and promotes safe, interprofessional, team-based.
 This must include the opportunity to work as a member of effective interprofessional teams that are appropriate to the delivery of care in the specialty and larger health system.
 (Core)